 Education Data & Advanced Analytics

-NYU School of Medicine is a leader among medical schools in the use of sophisticated tools to collect, analyze, and display electronic-learning data.
+NYU Grossman School of Medicine is a leader among medical schools in the use of sophisticated tools to collect, analyze, and display electronic-learning data.
 The opportunities presented by such data have the potential to be transformative: our evaluation of the effectiveness of curricula can move from the anecdotal to the epidemiologic; detailed learner-level data can drive the move toward individualized learning and personalized progression; and the analysis of changes in performance over time can propel us toward health education that is competency driven.

 Education Data Warehouse

 The Institute for Innovations in Medical Education pioneered the development of an integrated system and central repository for its education data called the Education Data Warehouse.
-Coupled with advanced analytical tools and business intelligence software, the Education Data Warehouse allows us to manage, visualize, and learn from large educational data sets and establish performance goals for NYU School of Medicine’s academic mission.
+Coupled with advanced analytical tools and business intelligence software, the Education Data Warehouse allows us to manage, visualize, and learn from large educational data sets and establish performance goals for NYU Grossman School of Medicine’s academic mission.

 Our Division of Education Quality and Division of Education Analytics guide the medical school’s transformation to a data-driven culture by delivering high-quality longitudinal education data to leaders, faculty, and learners in order to generate knowledge and insight.
-Oversight and stewardship related to the protection of, access to, and best use of electronic learning and outcomes data from NYU School of Medicine students, house staff, and faculty are provided by the Education Data for Innovations Committee.
+Oversight and stewardship related to the protection of, access to, and best use of electronic learning and outcomes data from NYU Grossman School of Medicine students, house staff, and faculty are provided by the Education Data for Innovations Committee.
 Membership includes a student ombudsman and representatives from the Institute for Innovations in Medical Education and the following areas:

 - Education, Faculty, and Academic Affairs